-It is also without any doubt that "the body issuing authorizations for interception should be independent and that there must be either judicial [oversight] or [oversight] by an independent body over the issuing body's activity," as the Court stressed in Iordachi and Others v.
-Moldova (§ 40).
-This statement refers to Dumitru Popescu v.
-Romania (No. 2).
-A public prosecutor had ordered the Romanian intelligence services to intercept Mr Popescu's telephone conversations.
+Without any doubt, "the body issuing authorizations for interception should be independent and . . . there must be either judicial [oversight] or [oversight] by an independent body over the issuing body's activity," as the Court stressed in Iordachi v.
+Moldova.91 This statement refers to Dumitru Popescu v.
+Romania (No. 2).92 A public prosecutor had ordered the Romanian intelligence services to intercept Mr. Popescu's telephone conversations.
 After the applicant had been arrested, he was found guilty in particular on the basis of this material.
-Mr Popescu complained in Strasbourg that he had been convicted on the basis of unlawful evidence.
-In its assessment under Article 8, the Court noted that authorisation of the telephone tapping
+Mr. Popescu complained in Strasbourg that he had been convicted on the basis of unlawful evidence.
+In its assessment under Article 8, the Court noted that authorization of the telephone tapping had been left to the power of the public prosecutor, a body known not to be independent of the Romanian executive

-- Note that many commentators are highly critical of the IPT.
-In its ruling of 5 December 2014 for example, it rejected complaints against TEMPORA, finding this programme not to be in contravention of Articles 8 and 10 of the Convention. - See also Esbester v. the United Kingdom (adm.) and Christie v. the United Kingdom (adm.), in which the Commission found oversight by the IPT in combination with the Commissioner to be sufficient.
-Nevertheless, in the latter the Commission did note that "the possibility of review by a court of involvement of Parliamentarians in supervision would furnish additional independent safeguards to the system" (see p.
-15).
+^{86.} Id. at ¶ 167.
+Note that many commentators are highly critical of the IPT.
+In its ruling of 5 December 2014 for example, it rejected complaints against TEMPORA, finding this program not to be in contravention of Articles 8 and 10 of the Convention.
+See Liberty v.
+Gov't Comme'ns Headquarters [2014] UKIPTrib 13/77/H (UK).

+^{90.} Id. at \P 169; see also Esbester, supra note 31, and Christie, supra note 31, in which the Commission found oversight by the IPT in combination with the Commissioner to be sufficient.
+Nevertheless, in the latter the Commission did note that "the possibility of review by a court of involvement of Parliamentarians in supervision would furnish additional independent safeguards to the system."
+Christie, supra note 31, at \P 15.